Private Cooking Classes

-- Demystify Food Shopping - learn how to read food labels, understand terms like “low fat” “sustainable” “organic” “natural” “free range” and learn what they mean — or don’t mean.
+- Demystify Food Shopping - learn what food labels: “low fat” “sustainable” “organic” “natural” “free range” and what they don’t mean.
 Know the “dirty dozen” you should always buy organic?

 - Essential Kitchen Equipment - what tools do you really need?
 Which gadgets can go?
 Know your sauté from sauce pan and why choosing the right tools matter.

 - Ready, Set, Cook - organizing and stocking your pantry, planning meals and food shopping, learn simple tips for success in the kitchen.

 - Basic Knife Skills - while prepping vegetables and fruits for later use, practice skills to make you a better and more efficient cook.
 Knife sharpening included!

 - Wine – yes!
 Whine – No! - cooking with wine.
 Basics of pairing wine with food.

 - Dude Food - game day favorites, dinner for a date, perfect steak at home.

 - Great Grains - increase your enjoyment and your nutrition with grains.
 Simple tips and easy recipes for breakfast to dessert.

 - Excellent Emulsions - you’ll never buy mayo again.
 From vinaigrettes to mayonnaise to aioli.
 How about hollandaise?